 Prerequisite: The only prerequisite is an interest in the governance of co-operatives and non-profits.
 While the course will cover a wide range of theories in governance, economics, and psychology, all of these topics will be explained in simple, accessible language.

-Target Audience: Anyone who interested in governance, co-operatives and social economy organizations, or is on a board of directors.
+Target Audience: Anyone who is interested in governance, co-operatives and social economy organizations, or is on a board of directors.

 Course is offered jointly by the Centre for the Study of Co-operatives at the University of Saskatchewan, and Co-operatives First.